gbif/data-blog/content/post/2021-02-08-grscicoll.md

   options: ''
 ---

-The [GBIF Registry of Scientific Collections](https://www.gbif.org/grscicoll), also known as GRSciColl, has been [available on GBIF.org since 2019](https://www.gbif.org/news/5kyAslpqTVxYqZTwYn1cub/gbif-provides-new-home-for-the-global-registry-of-scientific-collections) but it recently got some more attention when we connected it to GBIF occurrences.
+The [Global Registry of Scientific Collections](https://www.gbif.org/grscicoll), also known as GRSciColl, has been [available on GBIF.org since 2019](https://www.gbif.org/news/5kyAslpqTVxYqZTwYn1cub/gbif-provides-new-home-for-the-global-registry-of-scientific-collections) but it recently got some more attention when we connected it to GBIF occurrences.
 Now is the perfect time to share a bit of GRSciColl history and what we plan for its future.

 # A brief history of GRSciColl